This is Part 1 of our Autoimmune Protocol (AIP) Diet series. The other posts in this series include:

 Carob (a chocolate alternative – colored and cooks the same, does NOT taste the same)

 Grass-fed collagen and gelatin

 Unrefined sweeteners such as maple syrup and honey

 Herbs (as long as they aren’t seed-based herbs)

 Healthy fats (avocado oil, olive oil, coconut oil, animal-rendered fats such as lard, tallow, fish oil, etc.)

 If the list sounds short, that’s because… it is!
 But, I have to say – it’s surprising how many different types of meals and treats you can make using these foods.
-I used to think this diet was depriving me, (one of the mistakes I’ll talk about later) but I changed my outlook once I got a little more creative with food prep.
+I used to think this diet was depriving me, (one of the many AIP diet mistakes I talk about in this post) but I changed my outlook once I got a little more creative with food prep.
 Plus, the diet is not meant to be for forever… so that is important to keep in mind.